Conversionโ€ขโ€ข6 min read

 What a landing page is for

 A landing page is a pitch.
-It has one goal — email signup, product sale, demo booking — and everything on the page pushes toward that one action.
-Headlines, social proof, testimonials, FAQs, a single CTA repeated four times.
+It has one goal (email signup, product sale, demo booking) and everything on the page pushes toward that single action.
+Headline, social proof, testimonials, FAQs, one CTA repeated four times.

 • One goal, high commitment per visit.